3D-I/tpotm/docs/FEATURES.md

 # 3Di - Top Poster Of The Month

 Have a Top Poster Of The Month to show on your phpBB.
-Includes Hall of fame.
-Compatible with Default Avatar Extended.

 Requirements